electronstudio/python_book/chapters/graphics.rst

 ``alien.png``.
 If you want to use other images you must create them and place the files in the same directory as your program.

+We are going to store the sprite in a variable so we can refer to it again when we want to draw it.
+We have called this variable *alan*.
+We could create more sprites using the same image, but we would have to use different variable names.

 You could use Microsoft Paint which comes with Windows but I recommend you download and install `Krita <https://krita.org>`__.